-Before learning basic heavy machinery maintenance tips, it’s best always to start well-informed.
-Whenever you get new or used machinery, make sure that you have the operator’s manual.
+Before learning basic heavy equipment maintenance tips, it’s always best to start well-informed.
+Whenever you get new or used equipment, make sure that you have the operator’s manual.
 While some businesses have experience with general operation, it’s handy to keep the manual to consult with as necessary.

 Every heavy unit will have similarities and differences.
 If you have experience in handling equipment, give the manual a quick once-over to refresh your knowledge and give you an understanding of the general differences.
 If you are somewhat of a newbie operator, a manual will give you a quick scope of what you have to deal with.
 It will tell you what kind of use the manufacturer expects from its users to help keep the machine within its operational limits.

-If you want to keep your return on investment at the maximum, these five essential tips can help keep your heavy machinery in working order.
+If you want to keep your return on investment at the maximum, these five essential tips can help keep your heavy equipment in working order.

 You want your safety officer to make sure they understand operator manuals.
 If possible, revise the manuals and customize them according to your projects.
 Have a short user manual ready for quick operations and identify best practices.
-While it seems like too much work, the knowledge you have will help lengthen equipment life.
+While it seems like a lot of work work, the knowledge you have will help lengthen equipment life.
 It prevents long-term damage before the problems even start.

-Much like going to the doctor, regular heavy machinery maintenance helps with work continuity.
+Much like going to the doctor, regular heavy equipment maintenance helps with work continuity.
 Regular checks on the overall function of the unit will keep work on schedule.
-It will also ensure that your equipment is in tiptop shape.
+It will also ensure that your equipment is in tip-top shape.

 In 2008, the private construction industry recorded as many as 23% of caught-in fatalities in the US.
 A good majority of these would have been prevented if only the equipment was in good condition.

 When doing inspections, look at the weak and potential failure points for your heavy equipment.
 Pile drivers, for example, would need to have their hydraulics checked.
 You want to give them a look before and after use to prevent having stuff lodged in.